Frequently Asked Questions

 NMC Utah FAQ’s

 If you are considering applying for a medical cannabis card but aren’t sure if you’d qualify, don’t worry!
-If your card isn’t approved, there’s no charge.
+If your card isn’t approved, there’s no charge for your visit.

 For those in a Skilled Nursing or Assisted Living Facility, a Nursing Manager or Patient Care Coordinator should be designated on applicant address information, not the patient’s room number.